perak/kitchen-site/files/api_reference.md

 background\_image | string | Background image URL
 container\_class | string | Class to be added to page container.
 Example: "container-fluid".
-Default "container". pages | array of <a href="#page">page</a> | Subpages layout\_template | string | Custom layout template name layout | string | Built-in layout template name: "navbar", "sidenav", "sticky\_footer" or "empty".
+Default "container". pages | array of <a href="#page">page</a> | Subpages related\_queries | array of <a href="#subscription">subscription</a> | List of additional queries (publications) to subscribe render\_subpages | string | Should page render subpages in "subcontent" area? "auto" = only if page has menu pointing to subpages. "never" - never, "always" - always layout\_template | string | Custom layout template name layout | string | Built-in layout template name: "navbar", "sidenav", "sticky\_footer" or "empty".
 Default: "navbar" default\_route | string | "home" route for this zone.